 In addition to diluting the condensable vapors, the gas ballast raises the temperature of the process gas 10-20°C (18 – 36°F), which further inhibits condensation.
 In addition, used during normal operation to prevent vapor condensation, gas ballast is also used to decontaminate pump oil that has already been contaminated with condensed vapor.
 This can take several hours with badly contaminated pumps.

 It is recommended that a vacuum pump is ballasted at least once a day, typically on startup of the equipment and before the first load is run.
 This should be done for a minimum of 30 minutes.
 In some critical applications or where dirty work is being run and significant outgassing is anticipated, it is good practice to ballast the pump after each cycle for 20 to 30 minutes between runs.
-This helps decontaminate the oil after each operating cycle.
+This helps to decontaminate the oil after each operating cycle.

 The choice of air or nitrogen as the ballast gas is dependent on the characteristics of the process gas being pumped from the vacuum chamber.
 As an inert gas, nitrogen is used when moisture, oxygen or hydrogen contained in the air would react with the process gases.
 In most other cases, air is the preferred ballast gas.

 The primary disadvantage of gas ballasting is that while in use it reduces the ultimate vacuum of the pump (Fig. 11).
 It also increases the rate of oil discharged from the pump.
 The volume of gas created by ballasting is selectable on most pumps with a low flow and a high flow feature available.
 The negative effect of ballast on ultimate vacuum and oil loss is less in the low flow mode than during high flow.